Announcing the PA ArCHER Grant

 We are looking forward to hearing about your ideas and we are excited about being able to select one for funding.
 Please refer to our full Grant Application document and consider joining us for a webinar reviewing the details of the grant and hosting Q&A drop-in sessions during the proposal creation phase.

-Pixel Acuity will host a webinar as a resource for applicants to get a better understanding of the grant.
-You can register for the webinar here.
+Watch our informational webinar to get a better understanding of the grant.
+You can watch the event here.

 Two one-hour sessions will be held via Demio during which Brady Wilks, the primary contact for the grant, will answer questions.
 The format will be similar to that of in-person office hours in an academic setting.